finbourne/identity-sdk-java/sdk/docs/NetworkZonesApi.md

 > List&lt;NetworkZoneDefinitionResponse&gt; listNetworkZones()

-[BETA] ListNetworkZones: Lists all network zones for a domain
+[EARLY ACCESS] ListNetworkZones: Lists all network zones for a domain

 Lists all network zones for a domain